ghowland/StatsInvalidWhenPopIsOne/README.md

 ## Scope of Change

-There are many situations where statistics are applied to single case scenarios.
+There are many situations today where statistics are applied to single case scenarios.

 Every time someone applies a statistical value to a single case, they are ignoring all the local data available to them, and instead choosing to use aggregated external data instead of the local data to make a decision.
 This aggregated external data is assured to be only coincidentally related to the local data, as it is not derived from the local data.